 In the Health Mandate, Governor Mike Dunleavy states, "This mandate is issued to protect the public health of Alaskans."

-Florida Quarantine for Flights from New York, New Jersey, and Connecticut
+Florida Quarantine for Flights from New York, New Jersey, Connecticut, and Louisiana

 While in quarantine, travelers are responsible for their own transportation, lodging, food, medical care, and any other expenses required.
 In the executive order, Governor Ron DeSantis states, "I hereby direct the Florida Department of Health to coordinate with the Florida Division of Emergency Management, each aviation and airport authority in Florida, county and local governments, and law enforcement agencies to effectuate the isolation or quarantine."